 Protecting Your Site with a Captcha

-Web Controls enable you to use pre-defined and pre-tested security and performance rule sets.
+Web Controls enable you to use pre-defined security and performance rule sets.
 Rule sets minimize the need to discover, define, and maintain a large number of individual rules.
 Instead, you can create rule sets that match individual request or response conditions and execute a set of actions predefined in the Webscale Control Panel.
 Based on the conditions, Web Controls automatically execute a set of pre-defined actions after all conditions are met.
 Through Web Controls, you can create complex sequences of actions.

 A useful action to add to a web control is the Challenge User action.
 This action will present users that match the Condition specified with a Google ReCaptcha they must solve to prove they are not a bot.
 A previously validated user is not presented with a challenge.
 An example of when to use this type of web control is if you are seeing elevated malicious or suspicious behavior on your site, or if you have a list of IPs that you already know to be malicious.

 To follow these instructions, log into Webscale Control Panel and click the three vertical dots menu of the application box.

 PrerequisiteSince you’re setting a Web Control, we recommend reading Creating Web Controls before following these steps.

 Click + Add action to create an action for the new Web Control, which opens the Create Action dialog.
 To proceed, click Select an Action.

 A list of actions is now displayed.
 Select Challenge User and click the Done button to return to the Edit Web Control screen.
 Remember that you can add more than one action.